Sethdcarter/Project-4/README.md

 <br><br>

 ### Tasks:
+# ADD IN TASKS AND HOW WE DID THEM
 * Clean the data
 * Normalize and standardize the data for the ML model
 * Create ML models